 Identify Immediate Remedies for Shortfalls and Set Goals for Growth

-If you anticipate financial shortfalls in the next year or two, you should find ways to address them.
+If you anticipate financial shortfalls in the next year or two, find ways to address them.
 First, consider fundraising, such as organizing church events or applying for small business loans.

 Look to see if there's potential for shortfalls toward the end of your five-year period.
 If so, consider setting smaller goals to reach larger objectives.
 Focus on outreach campaigns and building relationships within the community.